 - Click here to download a directory of external grants that may be applicable to your work.

-Manager, Community Relationships East
+Community Liaison East

 The Community Technology Program helped 25 communities create tech-enabled spaces where residents can access technology to explore, connect and create in the digital world.
 This program provided funding and support to increase opportunities for Basin residents to enhance their digital literacy and use the latest technology such as 3D printers, robotics kits, recording studio equipment, and computers with specialized software.